lindaspellman/cse212-final/3-trees.md

 ### Other Important BST Operations
 #### Testing for Membership
-Here is an example of how to test for membership in a BST.
+Here is an code example of how to test for membership in a BST.
+It performs that a speed of O(log n).
 ``` python
 def __contains__(self, data):
         """